Approximations of Geometrically Ergodic Reversible Markov Chains: Proof of and

-Pillai and Smith \cite{pillai2014ergodicity} provide bounds in terms of the Wasserstein topology (cf.\ \cite{gibbs2004}).
-Their main focus is on approximate MCMC algorithms, especially approximation due to subsampling from a large dataset (e.g., when computing the posterior density).
-Their underlying assumtions are: the original and perturbed kernels satisfy a series of \textit{drift-like conditions} with shared parameters; the original kernel has finite eccentricity for all states (where eccentricity of a state is defined as the expected distance between the state and a sample from the stationary distribution); the \textit{Ricci curvature} of the original kernel has a non-trivial uniform lower bound on a positive measure subset of the state space; and the transition kernels are close in the Wasserstein metric, uniformly on the mentioned subset.
-Their main results under these assumptions are: explicit bounds on the Wasserstein distance between the approximate sampling distribution and the original stationary distribution; explicit bounds on the total variation distance of the original and perturbed stationary distributions and bounds on the mixing times of each chain; explicit bounds on the bias and $L_1$ error of Monte Carlo approximations; decomposition of the error from approximate MCMC estimation into components from \textit{Burn-In}, \textit{Asymptotic Bias}, and \textit{Asymptotic Variance}; and rigorous discussion of the trade-off between the above error components.
+\citet{pillai2014ergodicity} provide bounds in terms of the Wasserstein topology (cf.\ \citet{gibbs2004}).
+Their main focus is on approximate MCMC algorithms, especially approximation due to sub-sampling from a large dataset (e.g., when computing the posterior density).
+Their underlying assumptions are: the original and perturbed kernels satisfy a series of \textit{drift-like conditions} with shared parameters; the original kernel has finite eccentricity for all states (where eccentricity of a state is defined as the expected distance between the state and a sample from the stationary distribution); the \textit{Ricci curvature} of the original kernel has a non-trivial uniform lower bound on a positive measure subset of the state space; and the transition kernels are close in the Wasserstein metric, uniformly on the mentioned subset.
+Their main results under these assumptions are: explicit bounds on the Wasserstein distance between the approximate sampling distribution and the original stationary distribution; explicit bounds on the total variation distance of the original and perturbed stationary distributions and bounds on the mixing times of each chain; explicit bounds on the bias and $L_1$ error of Monte Carlo approximations; decomposition of the error from approximate MCMC estimation into components from \textit{burn-in}, \textit{asymptotic bias}, and \textit{variance}; and rigorous discussion of the trade-off between the above error components.

-Lastly, Rudolf and Schweizer \cite{rudolf2015perturbation} also use the Wasserstein topology.
-They focus on approximate MCMC algorithms, with applications to autoregressive processes and stochastic Langevin algorithms for Gibbs random fields.
-Their results use the following assumptions: the original kernel is Wasserstein ergodic; a Lyapunov drift condition for perturbed kernel is given, with drift function $\tilde{V}$; $\tilde{V}$ has finite expectation under the initial distribution; and the perturbation operator is uniformly bounded in a $\tilde{V}$-normalised Wasserstein norm.
-Their main results are: explicit bounds on the Wasserstein distance between the original and perturbed finite time sampling distributions; and explicit bounds on the Wasserstein distance between stationary distributions.
+\citet{rudolf2015perturbation} also use the Wasserstein topology.
+They focus on approximate MCMC algorithms, with applications to auto-regressive processes and stochastic Langevin algorithms for Gibbs random fields.
+Their results use the following assumptions: the original kernel is Wasserstein ergodic; a Lyapunov drift condition for perturbed kernel is given, with drift function $\tilde{V}$; $\tilde{V}$ has finite expectation under the initial distribution; and the perturbation operator is uniformly bounded in a $\tilde{V}$-normalized Wasserstein norm.
+Their main results are: explicit bounds on the Wasserstein distance and weighted total variation distance between the original and perturbed finite time sampling distributions; and explicit bounds on the Wasserstein distance between stationary distributions.